MZernick/Project-Partners/README.md

 # Description

-Project Partners is a web application designed to help users find compatible teammates for group projects.
+ProPairs is a web application designed to help users find compatible teammates for group projects.
 By matching users based on their Myers-Briggs personality types, the application suggests potential partners with similar interests, values, and communication styles.

 Features
+Compatibility Rating: Search for users and see your compatibility ranking on a scale of
 User Authentication: Users can create a personal account and log in to access the application's features.

 # Getting Started

-To use Project Partner, simply visit the website and sign up for an account.
+To get started, simply visit the website and sign up for an account.
 The application is hosted on a secure server and can be accessed from any device with an internet connection.

 # Instructions